leoz/sax-parser/README.md

 ### parser.parseString(string)
 * Parse an in memory string
-* return: boolean. true if no errors, false otherwise
 * Arguments
 	* string - a string representing the document to parse